godotengine/godot-docs/tutorials/scripting/gdscript/warnings/shadowed_global_identifier.rst

 * global class defined in another script file,
 * or built-in type (like ``int`` or ``String``).

-When something is *shadowed*, its name is taken by something else, and as such, it can't be accessed any more within that scope.
+When something is *shadowed*, its name is taken by something else, and as such, it can't be accessed anymore within that scope.
 For example, if you used the code:

 .. code-block::

     var char = "A"

-and later within this block of code, you wanted to convert an ``int`` ASCII/Unicode character point into a ``String`` (i.e., what the ``char()`` function does), you would be out of luck.
+and later within this block of code, you wanted to convert an ``int`` ASCII/Unicode character point into a ``String`` (that's what the ``char()`` function does), you would be out of luck.

 How to fix this warning